IBM-Cloud/DevOps-Services-Docs/tutorials/devopsweb/index.md

 </div>

 <a name='prereq'></a>
 ## Before you begin

-To do this tutorial, you need a Bluemix account and a DevOps Services alias.
+To do this tutorial, you need a Bluemix account.
 Bluemix accounts provide access to everything you need to develop, track, plan, and deploy apps.
-When you sign up for a Bluemix account, if you don't already have a DevOps Services alias, you'll create one.
+You can sign up for a free 30-day trial.

 <h5> </h5>
 <div class="container-fluid small_bottom_space">